ankit-rathi/AR-Talks/CPC/EU_Job_Prep.md

 # Moving to Germany for Tech Jobs — Complete Guide (Updated for Ankit Rathi)

 *A restructured, consolidated reference covering visa sponsorship, applications, interviews, relocation, and life in Germany for senior tech professionals (especially from India).
-Updated with profile-specific findings from our research.*
+Updated with profile-specific findings, confirmed openings, and a weekly search workflow.*

 ---